TheBoneJarmer/TiledCS/README.md

     {
         for (var x = 0; x < layer.width; x++)
         {
-            var index = (y * layer.height) + x; // Assuming the default render order is used which is from right to bottom var gid = layer.data[index]; // The tileset tile index var tileX = (x * map.TileWidth);
+            var index = (y * layer.width) + x; // Assuming the default render order is used which is from right to bottom var gid = layer.data[index]; // The tileset tile index var tileX = (x * map.TileWidth);
             var tileY = (y * map.TileHeight);